 Gangs of drug dealers were noticed in the city – remember that contacting them is strictly not recommended.

 Drugs are illegal in this city, and you can be held accountable for contacting them.

 - Visas - Visitors to the United States must obtain a visa from one of the United States diplomatic missions unless they come from one of the visa-exempt countries or Visa Waiver Program countries.
 A valid passport is a must.

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

-- Weather - The best times to visit Virginia Beach for ideal weather are April to mid-June.
-Average temperatures in Virginia Beach vary drastically ad the weather feels nice some year, but often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.
+- Weather - The best time to visit Virginia Beach for ideal weather is April to mid-June.
+Average temperatures in Virginia Beach vary drastically, but often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.

 - Airports - Norfolk International Airport is 32 km from Virginia Beach.
 The airport serves the Hampton Roads metropolitan area of southeast Virginia (along with Newport News/Williamsburg International Airport in Newport News) as well as northeast North Carolina.

 - Travel Insurance - The travel insurance policy is a must when visiting a foreign country.
 Make sure you got it before starting your journey, the customs officer may ask for it.

 Average High/Low Temperature